Ludgate Hill: Literary associations

 Edmund Spenser's The Shepheardes Calender was printed by Hugh Singleton at the sign of the "Gylden tunne" in Creed Lane in 1579.
 John Evelyn lived in the Hawk and Pheasant on Ludgate Hill in 1658–59.

 The Blackfriars, or Dominicans, first came to London in 1221.
 In 1278, they moved from Holborn to an area south of Ludgate, where they built a friary.
 By 1320, they had demolished the Roman wall to build a new wall for the friary.
 This was demolished at the Reformation, but the name persisted – in 1596 James Burbage, the manager of Shakespeare's acting company, The Lord Chamberlain's Men, acquired the lease to a part of the property that was already being used as a theatre.
 His intention appears to have been to have the Lord Chamberlain's Men act here.
 However, local opposition meant that the more fashionable children's acting companies who were already performing here continued to act here for some years instead.
 It wasn't until 1609 that Shakespeare's company of actors (by then called The King's Men) was able to act at the Blackfriars Theatre.
 In 1613, Shakespeare bought the Blackfriars gate-house.

 Pageantmaster Court is almost opposite St. Martin's.
 The name is not medieval but dates from 1993.
 However, to the west is King's Arms Court, which existed until recently.
 Grinling Gibbons lived there.
 According to Stow, the gate acquired statues in 1260.
 In the reign of Edward VI the heads were "smitten off" and a few years later "Queen Mary did set new heads upon their old bodies again".

-William Hone, journalist and publisher had an office near Ludgate Hill and the Old Bailey during the mid 1800s.
+William Hone, journalist and publisher, had an office near Ludgate Hill and the Old Bailey during the mid 1800s.
+Scottish publisher Alexander Strahan who published Good Words in the 1860's had an office at 56 Ludgate Hill.